-There are different vehicle factors that protect you in a collision.
-When a Hummer H3 and a Toyota Camry collide head-on, you don’t need a degree in physics to understand that the Hummer is probably going to come off better.
-However, in devastating crashes, where vehicles are totaled, there is no aspect of the car that will really make a difference.
-Here we will explain the factors that determine a vehicle collisions outcome.
+There are different car factors that can protect you during a collision.
+When a Hummer and a Toyota Yaris crash head-on, you really don’t need to be a physicist to know that the Hummer is going to come off better.
+However, in devastating crashes, where vehicles are totaled, there is no aspect of the car that really makes a difference.
+Here we will explain the factors that determine a vehicle collision outcome.

 If people can walk away with none or minimal injuries, the safety system has done its job.
 But, in smaller collisions, sometimes the age or size of the car can make a difference in preventing injuries.
 Most people assume that the larger the vehicle the less likely you are to be injured, but that isn’t true.

 At Sudden Impact Auto we care about the safety of our customers.
 Read on for the factors that do affect the safety of the vehicles in a collision.

 Vehicle Factors That Protect You In a Collision.

 Both weight and size do have an effect on damage during a collision, they’re just not the only factors.
 Heavy cars also have more protective materials that surround the passengers and more space between the passenger and the parts of the car they may encounter during a crash.

 Larger, heavier vehicles are also better able to absorb the force of an impact in an auto collision.

 It is also said that mass could be a more important safety feature than size for most car-to-car collisions.
 Although, size can predominate more when there is a rollover crash.